Addressing Order Sensitivity of In-Context Demonstration Examples in Causal Language Models: Order Sensitivity of PrefixLMs vs. CausalLMs

-\paragraph{Results} Table~\ref{PreExperimentResultSST5} reports the results on SST-5 dataset, \hanqi{and additional results on MMLU benchmark are in Table~\ref{PreExperimentResultMMLU} in Appendix~\ref{PreResultsMMLU}.} It is evident that CausalLMs exhibit a higher sensitivity to the order of in-context examples compared to PrefixLMs.
-As shown in Table~\ref{PreExperimentResultSST5}, for \hanqi{all the } PrefixLMs, the partial correct ratio metric remains below \hanqi{10\%, while the partial correct ratio metric for the three CausalLMs are over 20\% even 30\%, three times as the PrefixLMs).} Furthermore, the entropy metric for PrefixLMs hovers around and below 10\%, whereas for LLaMA, GPT2-XL and OPT-1.3B, the entropy values are notably higher, reaching 0.432, 1.094 and 0.877, respectively.
+\paragraph{Results} Table~\ref{PreExperimentResult10Shot} reports the 10-shot results for the SST-5 and MMLU dataset.
+We also report results when the number of in-context examples is set to 4 and apply all 24 permutations to construct prompts, as detailed in Table~\ref{PreExperimentResult4Shot}.
+It is evident that CausalLMs exhibit a higher sensitivity to the order of in-context examples compared to PrefixLMs.
+As indicated in Table~\ref{PreExperimentResult10Shot}, for the MMLU dataset, the partial correct ratio metric for all PrefixLMs remains around 0.1, whereas for the four CausalLMs, this metric can exceed 0.2, which is twice that of the PrefixLMs.
+Additionally, the entropy metric for PrefixLMs stays below 0.1, while for Llama-7B and Vicuna-7B, the entropy values are significantly higher, recorded at 0.195 and 0.216, respectively.
 This discrepancy suggests that CausalLMs are more inclined to produce varied predictions when confronted with different permutations of in-context examples.